Capital punishment in Alaska

-Capital punishment was abolished in 1957 in Alaska.
+Capital punishment has never been practiced within Alaska throughout its history as a state, as it was abolished in 1957.
 Between December 28, 1869, and April 14, 1950, between the Department, District, and Territory of Alaska, twelve felons, all male, were executed by hanging for murder, robbery, and other crimes.
 Some were European, some were Native American, and two were African.
 The territorial legislature abolished capital punishment in 1957 during preparations for statehood, making Alaska the first in the West Coast of the United States to outlaw executions, along with Hawaii, which did the same.

-19th Century
+19th century

 There is no recorded history of any executions occurring in Alaska prior to its purchase by the United States government and its designation as the Department of Alaska.
 There are only four recorded executions in Alaska during the 19th century.

 The first recorded execution to occur in the Alaskan Territory was that of a Stikine Native American, only known by the name Scutd-doo, on December 29, 1869.
 The Espy Files have his name misspelled as "Scutdor."
 Scutd-doo was convicted of murdering Leon Smith, a naval commander, on December 25, 1869.
 Leon Smith's murder was in retaliation for the murder of Scutd-doo's relative, a brother or cousin known as Lowan or Si-Wau, who had been murdered by American soldiers after being involved in an altercation with them in which he bit off the finger of the wife of the quartermaster of Fort Wrangell.
 The murder of Leon Smith prompted an incident known as the Wrangell Bombardment, wherein the United States Army issued an ultimatum to the Stikine village of Old Wrangell demanding Scutd-doo's surrender.
 Two days after the United States Army and Stikine villagers exchanged fire, Scutd-doo was handed over to the United States Army, court-martialed, and publicly hanged in front of his fellow villagers on December 29, 1869, only four days after Smith's murder.
 The hanging occurred during the daytime; Scutd-doo's body was left hanging until nightfall to serve as a warning.

 The second execution in the Alaskan Territory was that of John Boyd, a white miner in Wrangell who had murdered another miner, Thomas O'Brien, on December 13, 1878, during a drunken argument over a woman.
 Wrangell miners held a makeshift court in which Boyd was convicted of O'Brien's murder.
 Boyd was publicly hanged the next day.
 Newspapers erroneously called Boyd the first person to be hanged in Alaska.
 The hanging was purported to have occurred in front of a group of 800 Native Americans.

 The last hanging in Alaska during the 19th century was that of Charlie Green (or Charley Green) and Boxer, two Native American men who were accused of clubbing to death a white rum salesman named Richard Rainey.
 The execution is reported to have occurred on either July 30, 1883, or August 14, 1883.
 A few reports on this execution refer to it as a lynching rather than a legal execution.